benjistealth/work_day_scheduler/README.md

 # work_day_scheduler
+A webpage that displays a calendar of the current workday with hour slots starting at 9am going up to 5pm.
+Entries can be saved using the save buttons.

+## Description

-A webpage that displays a calendar of the current workday with todays date at the top under the title.
+- A webpage that displays a calendar of the current workday with todays date at the top under the title.
 Past hours are coloured grey, future hours are coloured green, current hour is highlighted in red.

-## Description

-- A webapp
+- Any entries made in an hour slot will be saved (when a save button is pressed) and recalled when the page is next opened.

+- data is saved in local browser storage so will be unique to the browser accessing the page.

 ## Screenshot of the scheduler with some items recalled from local storage